When and where...

 Prior to this post John was RNIB’s UK Policy Lead for Health and Social Care.
 Before joining RNIB, John spent 7 years as Cabinet Member for Health, Social Care and Wellbeing at Cardiff Council, responsible for local health partnerships, children’s and adult social care, public health and cross-cutting wellbeing issues.
 During this time, he also acted as the chair of the Cardiff Health and Wellbeing Alliance, Welsh Local Government Association deputy spokesperson for Adult Social Care, the chair of the WLGA Social Services Policy Group, a council member of the Care Council for Wales, and a non-executive director of both the Local Government Data Unit and Social Services Improvement Agency.

-Tim Morgan is a National Clinical Lead for Wales General Ophthalmic Services, employed by NHS Wales.
-Additionally, he is an Optometrist performer and contractor in North East Wales.
+Additionally, he is an Optometrist performer and contractor with his own practice in North East Wales.

 Wales Vision Forum